Using Huawei E220 HSDPA modem in GNU/Linux

 ndiswrapper-utils-1.9

-After installing ndiswrapper you’ll need the windows driver of your wifi card in my case.
-I had the Atheros 5007eg driver in a DVD which came with my lappy and if you don’t have, you can get appropriate driver from the Atheros website. its http://www.atheros.cz/
+Once ndiswrapper is installed, you’ll need the Windows driver for your Wi-Fi card.
+I had the Atheros 5007EG driver on a DVD that came with my laptop, but if you don’t have it, you can grab the right one from the Atheros website at http://www.atheros.cz/.

-ndiswrapper -i xxx.inf (replace xxx with the name of the inf file)
+ndiswrapper -i xxx.inf (replace “xxx” with the name of your .inf file).

-Now we have to blacklist ath_pci for type gksu gedit /etc/modprobe.d/blacklist in the terminal
+Now, blacklist ath_pci.
+Type gksu gedit /etc/modprobe.d/blacklist in the Terminal.

 blacklist ath_pci

-Then type ndiswrapper -l to list the installed drivers if your driver is working you should see something like the following
+Then type ndiswrapper -l to list the installed drivers.
+If it’s working, you should see something like this:

 net5211 : driver installed